stdarg/async-err/README.md

 async-err
 =========

-An easy way to make an error in Node.js async, when it would sync otherwise.
+An easy way to make an error in Node.js asynchronous, when it would be synchronous otherwise.

 ## Installation